seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 He is dead and gone;
 At his head a grass-green turf,
 At his heels a stone.
-White his shroud as the mountain snow,—
+White his shroud as the mountain snow,--

 *Enter KING CLAUDIUS*